Cysharp/MagicOnion/README.md

 };
 ```

-Pass this options to Channel on Unity with `new Channel` or on Server with `IHostBuilder.UseMagicOnion`
+Pass this options to Channel on Client, or to `IHostBuilder.UseMagicOnion` on Server will configure Keepalive.

 ```csharp
 // Unity Client